preciofishbone/OmniaDocsG2/blocks/community-rollup/index.rst

 + **Item Limit**: Set the number of sites to be shown on each "page" of the list.
 + **Sort By**: Select what to sort the list on, and then select Ascending or Descending sorting.
 + **Padding**: You can add some padding between the block's borders and the list.
-+ **Show Follow status**: Follow status is indicated by a star, filled if the teamwork is followed, hollow if not, see below for an example.
++ **Show Follow status**: Follow status is indicated by a star, filled if the teamwork is followed, hollow if not.
-+ **Open in new window**: For some (maybe all) of of the teamworks, it can be a good idea to open the link in a new window.
++ **Open in new window**: For some (maybe all) of the teamworks, it can be a good idea to open the link in a new window.

 If you select STYLES for Card View, the following, additional settings becomes available: